 When you decide which upgrades and additions make the most sense to do after you move in, be sure to factor in all related costs for having the work done.
 These can include a licensed electrician, plumber, carpenter, handyman, painter, materials and clean-up.
 Knowing what’s involved in your desired upgrades helps you make the best decisions for your schedule, budget and building allowances.

-Jamie Gold, CKD, CAPS is a Certified Kitchen Designer in San Diego and the author of the New Bathroom Idea Book and New Kitchen Ideas That Work, (Taunton Press).
+Jamie Gold, CKD, CAPS, MCTWC is a wellness design consultant, Certified Kitchen Designer and the author of the New Bathroom Idea Book and New Kitchen Ideas That Work, (Taunton Press).
 Jamie can be found online at jamiegold.net.